Entrepreneur in Residence, Molson School of Business, Concordia University

 President and COO, Northern Vision Development

-Michael is currently the President and Chief Operating Officer of Northern Vision Development, a Yukon-based hotel operator and real estate development company.
+Previously, Michael was the President and Chief Operating Officer of Northern Vision Development, a Yukon-based hotel operator and real estate development company.
 With six hotels, Yukon’s largest commercial real estate portfolio and multiple capital projects, NVD is one of Yukon’s (and the North’s) largest private sector entities.

 In 2008, Michael attended the Governor General’s Canadian Leadership Conference and in 2012, as a GGCLC alumni, he co-chaired the planning and development of the Yukon tour.